Charlie Bethel

-Charles Jones Bethel (born March 3, 1976) is an associate justice of the Supreme Court of Georgia.
+Charles Jones "Charlie" Bethel (born March 3, 1976) is an associate justice of the Supreme Court of Georgia.
 He is a former Judge of the Georgia Court of Appeals.
 Before his judicial tenure, he served as Senator in the Georgia General Assembly from Dalton, Georgia.
 Bethel was first elected Senator in the 2010 general election and served Georgia's 54th district—a constituency which includes Murray and Whitfield counties, and portions of Gordon and Pickens counties as well.

 Early life and education

 Charlie Bethel graduated cum laude in 1998 from the University of Georgia's Terry College of Business with a Bachelor of Business Administration in business management.
 He stayed with the University of Georgia, graduating with a Juris Doctor from the University of Georgia School of Law in 2001.
 Bethel was admitted to the State Bar of Georgia in 2001 and practiced law from 2003 to 2005.
 He is admitted to practice law in all of Georgia's state courts, the United States District Court for the Northern District of Georgia, and the Supreme Court of the United States.
 Bethel was an assistant solicitor for the city of Dalton from 2003 to 2004.